Spine and Back Pain

 Cause: A fracture of the spinal bones (sometimes called a broken back) is a serious condition that merits an immediate response.
 Most often a spine fracture happens during a sudden impact, such as an auto accident, sports injury or fall.
 In seniors, osteoporosis can make a patient more prone to fracturing the spine.

 Diagnosis: For acute spinal fractures (sudden and unexpected such as an impact), patients should be transported to the nearest emergency room by trained professionals who can immobilize and stabilize the spine.
 Imaging, diagnosis, prognosis and treatment can begin quickly.
 For fractures caused by vertebral compression (which may develop progressively in patients with osteoporosis), choosing a competent orthopaedic doctor and obtaining care as soon as possible is very important.
-Your Phoenix-area provider at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will perform an evaluation of your physical condition, symptoms, and history of both your medical past.
+Your Phoenix-area provider at St. Luke’s Medical Center will perform an evaluation of your physical condition, symptoms, and history of both your medical past.
 A common practice in diagnosing a spinal fracture is to first rule out other injuries or conditions as possible causes.
 An x-ray and/or other imaging tests may be used to confirm the diagnosis.

 Treatment: Treating a fracture of the spine often includes conservative treatments like rest, alternating ice and heat therapy, bracing and pain relieving medicines.
 Some patients may require surgical treatment such as a vertebroplasty or a kyphoplasty.
 Both procedures are minimally invasive and help restore loss of height in the damaged vertebra, providing stability to the fractured portion of the spine and relieving the patient of pain and discomfort associated with the injury.